MitchellTesla/Ethereum_2.0/docs/NodeSource/Nodejs_install.md

 #  Installation instructions

-# NOTE:
+# NOTICE:

 If you are using RHEL 6 or CentOS 6, you might want to read about running Node.js on older distros.

 The Nodesource RPM package signing key is available here: https://rpm.nodesource.com/pub/el/NODESOURCE-GPG-SIGNING-KEY-EL